huaminghuangtw/Evergreen-Notes/Permanent-Notes/Apple Shortcuts.md

 [比較]

 * `Open X-Callback URL`: If your Shortcut has to wait for response
-* `Open URLs`: If your Shortcut doesn't have to wait for response
+* `Open URLs`: If your Shortcut doesn’t have to wait for response

 Troubleshooting Tips

   * Magic variables
   * Time limitation: a running shortcut will only stay active for a short period of time (around 3 mins) when you are away from the Shortcuts application
   * 如何透過 Siri 呼叫 “Ask for Input” (not just “Dictate Text”) 指令?
 Add “Dismiss Siri and Continue” in the very beginning
-  * “Export for Pushcut” Can't Be Opened: Since iOS 13 any shortcut from an external link is considered “untrusted” by Apple.
+  * “Export for Pushcut” Can’t Be Opened: Since iOS 13 any shortcut from an external link is considered “untrusted” by Apple.
 If you get this error, please go to Settings -> Shortcuts and check Allow Untrusted Shortcuts.
 You only need to do this once.

 Use “Get Images from Input” action to get Shortcut icon